-- For a richer, more decadent custard use half and a half or heavy cream instead of whole milk.
+- Use half and a half or heavy cream instead of whole milk for a richer, decadent custard.

 - Aside from powdered sugar and pure maple syrup, you can use fresh berries and fruits.
 Fresh Strawberries, blueberries, raspberries, or sliced bananas work well.
 You can also add a dollop of whipped cream before serving.

 - And for extra decadent Croissant French Toast, add a scoop of vanilla ice cream and make it into a yummy dessert!
 A sprinkling of sliced almonds is another delicious twist.